Skip to Content

 Experienced transplant services in Kansas City

-Sometimes, whether because of disease or injury, organs can begin to fail.
 One of the most effective treatments for organ failure is a transplant, which replaces the damaged organ with a healthy, functional one.
-The Transplant Institute at the Research Medical Center is fortunate to have a large team of experienced transplant surgeons who are devoted to providing you with expert surgical services.
-In addition, we are proud to have a nationally recognized kidney transplant program, as well as being the only institution in the greater Kansas City area that offers a simultaneous pancreas/kidney transplant procedure.
+The experienced surgeons at HCA Midwest Health's nationally-recognized Transplant Institute at Research Medical Center offer a variety of transplant services, and lead the only Kansas City facility offering a simultaneous pancreas/kidney transplant procedure.

 About The Transplant Institute